Debt and getting a mortgage

 Yes, you can still get a mortgage if you’ve got outstanding debt.
 If you’ve not yet cleared your other debts, you might be worried about applying for a mortgage.
 However, while it may be easier to get a mortgage once you’re debt-free, this doesn’t mean it’s impossible.

 Lenders usually base their decision on your financial situation and history.
-This means that things like the amount and type of debt you have, how long you’ve had the debt, and the circumstances of your debt will all contribute to a decision – including also how reliable you are at repaying other debt.
+This means that things like the amount and type of debt you have, how long you’ve had the debt, how reliable you are at repaying a debt, and the circumstances of your debt will all contribute to a decision.

 How much debt can I have and still get a mortgage?